Delaware C-Corp vs Nigerian Ltd: VC Fundraising Guide

 Every one of those companies structured its fundraise through a Delaware C-Corp.

-Meanwhile, Nigerian angel networks — Lagos Angel Network, Ventures Platform, Microtraction — routinely invest in Nigerian Limited Liability Companies (Ltd/Gte) registered with the Corporate Affairs Commission (CAC).
-Government grants and incentive programs from NITDA and the Bank of Industry similarly require local entity registration.
+Meanwhile, Nigerian angel networks (Lagos Angel Network, Ventures Platform, Microtraction) routinely invest in Nigerian Limited Liability Companies (Ltd/Gte) registered with the Corporate Affairs Commission (CAC).
+Government grants and incentive programs from NITDA and the Bank of Industry also require local entity registration.

-The structural question facing Nigerian founders is not which entity is "better."
-It is which entity matches the fundraising path the founder is actually on — and whether a flip structure connecting both paths makes sense at their current stage.
+The real question is which entity matches the fundraising path you are actually on, and whether a flip structure connecting both paths makes sense at your stage.

-When I incorporated my first cross-border business, the entity decision felt like a one-time choice.
-It was not.
-The structure I selected at formation shaped every subsequent transaction — from how investors could wire capital to which jurisdiction's tax authority had first claim on revenue.
-The Nigerian founders I have spoken with face this same dynamic, compounded by the dual regulatory environment of CAMA 2020 and Delaware corporate law operating simultaneously.
+When I incorporated my first cross-border business, I treated the entity decision as a one-time checkbox.
+Wrong.
+The structure I picked at formation shaped every subsequent transaction: how investors could wire capital, which tax authority had first claim on revenue, even which bank would open an account.
+Nigerian founders face this same dynamic, except they are juggling CAMA 2020 and Delaware corporate law at the same time.

 Entity comparison: Nigerian Ltd/Gte vs Delaware C-Corp vs Wyoming LLC